-Observation and teaching of piano students in group and private settings under faculty guidance.
-Second semester, two hours.
+Observation of master teachers and teaching of piano students in group and private settings under faculty guidance.
+Second semester, two credits.
 Prerequisite: PPd 401.

 PPd 403-Piano Pedagogy for the Group Instructor.
 Principles of group piano instruction.
 A survey of contemporary methods and practical experience in the electronic piano laboratory.
-Second semester, two hours.
+Second semester, two credits.
 Prerequisite: MT 106.

 PPd 501-Piano Pedagogy for the Private Instructor.
 Principles of good piano teaching as they apply to the private lesson.
 A survey of approaches to teaching keyboard, learning theory and application of that theory in practical setting, performance practice, business procedures for a successful studio and effective studio policies.
-First semester, three hours.
+First semester, three credits.
 Prerequisite: MT 106.